 Irritation is anything that causes trauma to the body at any level.
 This could be blunt trauma, such as physical damage to the body.
 It could be toxins within the body, such as eating a diet full of processed foods, or, being exposed to harmful chemicals or molds.
 Or, irritation could be caused by stress or an imbalance of components as discussed in principle one.

-No matter what the cause of the irritation, the body always responds with inflammation.
+No matter what the cause of the irritation is, the body always responds with inflammation.
 Swelling is a protective response that can act to “splint” an injured joint, or dilute toxins, and is beneficial in the healing process as long as it remains temporary.
 If the irritation is not addressed, the inflammation remains to protect the area and becomes chronic.
 Any part of the body that is chronically inflamed is opening the door to infection.

 Consider what would happen to a bucket of clean, distilled water that has been left on your front porch for two weeks.
 It would get stagnant and start to grow nasty bacteria and parasites.
 The same concept applies to your body.
 When joints or tissues are wet (inflamed) for too long, they become breeding grounds for infection.
 Understand the word infection is being used as a general term that could indicate disease of any sort, not just a bacterial infection.
 Irritation leads to inflammation, which leads to infection.
 I call this process the Three I’s.